nutti/Magic-UV/docs/tutorial.md

   * **[Max]**: Max size of textures assigned to the selected object
   * **[Min]**: Min size of textures assigned to the selected object
   * **(Texture Name)**: Size of selected texture
+* **Area Calculation Method** property is a method to calculate mesh area, UV area and density
+* If **Only Selected** property is on, measure/apply only to the selected faces

 #### Mode: Scaling Density